mylabpcb/myCPU/Components Libraries/README.md

-myCPU components libraries for some CAD IDEs when available.
+myCPU components libraries for some CAD IDEs.

+There's only Altium Designer version at this moment.